-It’s not as simple as adding water to your boiler and walking away.
-Treating that water, known as feedwater, helps maintain steam purity and long-term integrity of your pressure parts.
+Maintaining a boiler isn’t as simple as adding water and walking away.
+Treating that water, known as feedwater, helps maintain steam purity and the long-term integrity of your pressure parts.
 Without feedwater treatment, minerals and other compounds remain in the water, leading to corrosion, pitting, and buildup in boiler components.

-Boiler water should be treated to avoid these issues and more.
-Suspended solids are removed with filters and dissolved gas is removed by deaeration.
-Some sort of feedwater treatment should be in place and regularly monitored.
+Boiler water should be treated to avoid these issues.
+Remove suspended solids with filters and dissolved gas by deaeration.
+Have some sort of feedwater treatment in place and monitor it regularly.
 In some cases, a simple water softener does the trick.

 - Test your boiler water on a regular basis

 - Follow your water treatment company’s recommendation for types and quantities of chemicals to add to your boiler water

 - Inspect water treatment piping and valves

 - Ensure instrumentation and automatic controls are working properly

 Does your staff operate the boiler at your business?
 According to Mutual Boiler Re, operator error is the top cause of boiler accidents that lead to property loss.
 To reduce the risk:

 - Make sure all employees who operate or maintain the boiler room are trained on all equipment, controls, safety devices, and operating procedures.